CzerwinskiMarcin/AdventOfCode2021/README.md

 ---

 #### Third day - Submarine health issues
-##### _03.12.2021_
+##### _03-04.12.2021_

-Third day - for now the most complex puzzle.
+Third and fourth day - for now the most complex puzzle.
 Spend _WAY_ to much time on this.
 At some point I've debugged code for 1 hours just to find that there is comparison with lower and equal instead of just lower.

 I've added some parametrization with _*yargs*_.
 So now I can run any code frm one point.
 I need just make previous 2 days.